 ABOUT

 Tripp founded REQ at his kitchen table in 2008 with a mission to define, connect, and protect brands.
-Under Tripp’s leadership, the company has received three rounds of investment and successfully acquired and integrated four companies to scale services, talent, and expertise.
+Under Tripp’s leadership, the company has grown year over year since its founding, received three rounds of investment, and successfully acquired and integrated four companies to scale services, talent, and capabilities.
 Tripp never stops looking forward and strives to empower clients to Own What’s Next.

 Tripp leads with the idea that anyone can learn anything at any time.